 - 1. Spinner speed.

-- 2. Point of delivery of material to the spinner discs.
+- 2. Point of delivery of material to the spinner dishes.

-- 3. The condition of the distributor fins on the spinner discs (i.e. damaged, bent, broken, rusted, dirty, etc.)
+- 3. The condition of the fins on the spinner dishes (i.e. damaged, bent, broken, rusted, dirty, etc.)

 - 4. Material granule size.

 - 5. Material flow characteristics.

 - 6. Material weight per cubic foot.

 - 7. Rate of delivery of material.

 - 8. Balance between deliveries to both spinner dishes.

-- 9. Cleanliness of the spinner fins and the dishes themselves.
+- 9. Cleanliness of the fins and the dishes themselves.

 - 10. Level of spreader.

 - 11. Wind.

 Because most of these characteristics will change with each load of material being spread, a certain amount of experience mixed with some testing will determine the adjustments needed to obtain the spread width and pattern desired.
-That which follows provides some guidance on how to read the conditions you have and how to make changes to get the spread pattern you need.
+Detailed information is provided in later sections on how to read the conditions you have and how to make changes to get the spread pattern you need.